iagcl/bakery/utils/README.md

-Assume Role Script
+# Assume Role Script

-***

-## Run bootstrap
+## Run Bootstrap

 This will create the bash script for assuming roles in burger accounts.
 Based on your credentials, it will dynamically query what roles you can assume and creates the `assume.sh` bash script for day to day use.

-A soft link will be created in your `/usr/local/bin/assume` path so that you can just run the script as the command `assume` anywhere
+Ensure your Bakery AWS account's credentials are in the default section of `~/.aws/credentials`.

 ```bash
 $ make bootstrap-assume-script